 The Towanda Area School District welcomes volunteer participation in our schools, and we provide a myriad of opportunities to actively participate in our educational program.
 If you would like more information regarding the process to volunteer, please refer to our website for more information.
 The role that families play in the educational process affects the education, welfare, and values of their children.
 The Towanda Area School District believes that working together with families is essential for the well-being of children.
 To learn more about how to get involved in your child’s education contact the Parent Teacher Organization (PTO).

-To address and support communities in eliminating barriers to students’ daily attendance and meaningful engagement in school they have released the Community Toolkit to Address and Eliminate Chronic Absenteeism.
+To address and support communities in eliminating barriers to students’ daily attendance and meaningful engagement in school they PDE has released the Community Toolkit to Address and Eliminate Chronic Absenteeism.
 Together, we can dramatically improve the academic life and outcome of students who have been disengaged from a daily, supportive school experience, and we need parents, community, and business support.

 - A student acquiring (3) three or more unexcused absences will be classified as truant.

 - In addition, accumulation of (6) six or more unexcused absences will be classified habitually truant.

 - The critical age of student attendance is (15) fifteen-years-old.
 The district is required to refer habitually truant cases to Children and Youth Services (CYS) and the district magistrate.

 The PA School Code was amended in March 2017 with changes to school immunizations.
 Changes may be found at the Division of Immunizations on the PDE website.
 School vaccination requirements for attendance in PA schools is for ALL children.
 Please make sure you have checked with your healthcare provider and are prepared for the school vaccination requirements.
 Should you have questions or concerns regarding immunizations please contact Ms. Jacqueline Vanderpool RN (Policy 203).
 In compliance with School Code, the Board requires participation in health examinations and screenings (Policy 209).